Modern World Humanities

 Students with Disabilities:

 As an institution of higher education, Washington State University is committed to principles of truth and academic honesty.
-All members of the University community share the responsibility for maintaining and supporting these principles.
-When a student enrolls in Washington State University, the student assumes an obligation to pursue academic endeavors in a manner consistent with the standards of academic integrity adopted by the University.
-Any student plagiarizing on any assignment or cheating on any exam in this class will receive an F for the course and will be reported to the Office of Student Standards and Accountability, who remind us that Washington State University reserves the right and the power to discipline or to exclude students who engage in academic dishonesty.
-Cheating is defined in the Standards for Student Conduct WAC 504-26-010 (3).
+All members of the University community share the responsibility for maintaining and supporting the principles of integrity in all activities, including academic integrity and honest scholarship.
+Students who violate WSU’s Academic Integrity Policy (identified in Washington Administrative Code [WAC] 504-26-010 and -404) by plagiarizing on any assignment or cheating on any exam in this class will receive an F for the assignment and will not have the option of withdrawing from the class pending an appeal.
+Maintained dishonesty about the event I will report to the Office of Student Standards and Accountability, who remind us that Washington State University reserves the right and the power to discipline or to exclude students who engage in academic dishonesty.
+If you have any questions about what is allowed or not in this course, ask.
 It is strongly suggested that you read and understand these definitions and stop plagiarizing that essay on file in your sleazy frat.

 Safety and Emergency Notification:

-Classroom and campus safety are of paramount importance at Washington State University, and are the shared responsibility of the entire campus population.
-WSU urges students to follow the “Alert, Assess, Act” protocol for all types of emergencies and the “Run, Hide, Fight” response for “an active shooter incident,” which, disturbingly, seems to be precisely the one emergency the university expects.
-Remain ALERT (through direct observation or emergency notification), ASSESS your specific situation, and ACT in the most appropriate way to assure your own safety (and the safety of others if you are able).
+Classroom and campus safety are of paramount importance at Washington State University and are the shared responsibility of the entire campus population.
+WSU urges students to follow the “Alert, Assess, Act” protocol for all types of emergencies and the “Run, Hide, Fight” response for “an active shooter incident” (which, disturbingly, seems to be precisely the one emergency the university expects).
+Remain ALERT through direct observation or emergency notification, ASSESS your specific situation, and ACT in the most appropriate way to assure your own safety and the safety of others if you are able.
+Sign up for emergency alerts on your account at MyWSU.
+For more information on classroom safety and related topics, view the FBI’s “Run, Hide, Fight video” and visit the classroom safety page: https://provost.wsu.edu/classroom-safety.